spykard/Classification-HMMs/README.md

 ## Coding Notes - Overall

-* On architecture B, if we require exact probabilities per class we have to normalize the result of the math formula.
+* On architecture B's 'formula' algorithm, to get log probabilities we have to normalize the result of the math formula.
 [Kang et al.](https://www.sciencedirect.com/science/article/pii/S0957417417304979) divide the multiplied probability score by the length of the sequence.

 ## Coding Notes - Pomegranate